iMovR Lander Standing Desk Review

 As part of our ever-evolving review process we now ask manufacturers to fully disclose the country of origin of their products, because many of our readers really want to know.
-In the case of the Lander, the tabletops, feet and leg extensions are made in Michigan, the lifting columns are made in Kentucky, the receiving sockets and crossbars are presently made in Denmark and soon to be made in Kentucky as well, and only the smallest component—the hand controller—is marked “Designed in Denmark, Made in China.”
+In the case of the Lander, the tabletops, feet and leg extensions are made in Michigan, the lifting columns are robotically manufactured in Kentucky, the receiving sockets and crossbar are presently made in Denmark, and only the smallest component—the hand controller—is marked “Designed in Denmark, Made in China.”
 That certainly exceeds the 50% threshold, setting the Lander apart from 95% of standing desks being sold online today.

 Personalized for You and Built On-Demand

 Like all iMovR Desks, the Lander is completely customizable with a vast array of size and color choices, then produced on-demand (“Dell style”) and shipped out within one week of order.
 The ergo-contoured, 3D laminated surfaces give the desk the look of natural hardwood and are hermetically-sealed—even all the way through the grommet holes—ensuring it will look great and perform great for many years to come.
-Go ahead and spill your coffee into the grommet hole—unlike most every other desktop you can buy this won’t destroy the wood core of the top. (we’ve left one of iMovR’s 3D laminated tops out in the Seattle rain for a year, and it still hasn’t shown any signs of water damage!)
+Go ahead and spill your coffee into the grommet hole—unlike most every other desktop you can buy this won’t destroy the wood core of the top. (we’ve left one of iMovR’s 3D laminated tops outside our lab in the Seattle rain for two years, and it still hasn’t shown any signs of water damage!)